s4ndev/HTB-pwnbox-scripts/README.md

 # HTB Pwnbox Scripts

-A collection of high-performance and versatile alternative means to connect to HackTheBox's Pwnboxes.
+A high-performance and versatile alternative means to connect to HackTheBox's Pwnboxes.

 ## Get Started